 - Put the grind rice in a bowl and add the yeast mixture.
 Mix everything well.

 - Cover with plastic foil and put in a warm place for about 8 - 12 hours.
-It will smell a bit sour and got a distinctly yeasty smell.
+It will smell a bit sour and have a distinctly yeasty smell.
 Add coconut milk and mix.

 - Heat a skillet on medium heat.
 Brush the bottom with oil.
 Pour a bit of batter (about ¼ cup, depending on the size of the frying pan).
 Give it a quick swirl.
 Cover the skillet and cook for 2 minutes.
 When the center is puffed up and is a bit shiny, loosen the edges with a spatula and take the hopper out of the pan.
 Serve hot.